Jimdo/php-http-lib/README.md

 # php-http-lib

-This repository is a libary of http clients - Response, Request and Session.
+This repository is a library of http clients - Response, Request and Session.

 # Makefile

-The libary code provides a Makefile:
+The library code provides a Makefile:

 ```
 $ make help